ipekbensu/HurricaneResilience/README.md

 ### Social Hazard

 A qualitative assessment was made on Florida counties, aggregating a social risk score.
-A proposed framework is used.
+A proposed framework was used.

 Click [here](https://ipekbensu.github.io/HurricaneResilience/Vulnerability/Social/run.html) to view.

 ## Loss Amplification

 Potential loss amplifications were computed for Florida counties.
-A proposed framework is used.
+A proposed framework was used.

 Click [here](https://ipekbensu.github.io/HurricaneResilience/AmplifiedMorbidities/run.html) to view.